kecskemeti/dissect-cf/README.md

 More elaborate examples can be found in the [dissect-cf-examples project](https://github.com/kecskemeti/dissect-cf-examples) and in the [dcf-exercises project](https://github.com/kecskemeti/dcf-exercises).

 Also, the [wiki](https://github.com/kecskemeti/dissect-cf/wiki) provides further insights to advanced topics (like creating custom schedulers) and offers a [FAQ](https://github.com/kecskemeti/dissect-cf/wiki/Frequently-Asked-Questions).
 Apart from contributing with code, feel free to contribute there with documentation as well.

-Do you still have some questions?
-If so, then please share them with the simulator's user and developer community at our [Q&A forum](https://groups.google.com/forum/#!forum/dissect-cf-discuss) - a registration is needed to send your questions in.

 ## Remarks